steilerDev/minecraft-backup-docker/README.md

 The backup process itself has been designed to ensure data integrity.
 Unfortunately Mojang does not guarantee `auto save off` (See [MC-217729](https://bugs.mojang.com/browse/MC-217729)), however the tool will try and detect inconsistencies.

 # Configuration options
+In order to restore back to a previous backup, this docker container needs to be able to access the local docker daemon.
+For this, please expose the docker socket through a volume bind:
+ - `/var/run/docker.sock:/var/run/docker.sock`

 ## Environment Variables
 The following environmental variables can be used for configuration:

  - `MC_DOCKER`
-    The docker container name of the Minecraft server (used to start/stop the server during restoring) *required*
+    The docker container name of the Minecraft server (used to start/stop the server during restoring)
+    *required*
  - `RCON_PASSWORD`
     The password to login to the RCON interface of the Minecraft server.
     *required*
  - `RCON_HOST`
     The hostname of the RCON interface of the Minecraft server.
     *required*
  - `RCON_PORT`
     The port of the RCON interface of the Minecraft server.
     *default: 25575*
  - `RCON_PREFIX`
     The prefix used in RCON messages.
     *default: BOT*
  - Data retention policy:
-   - Specify the number of backups to be kept for this category.
+   Specify the number of backups to be kept for this category.
 If the variable is not defined, all backups of the category are kept.
    - `KEEP_HOURLY`
       Number of last hourly backups to be retained
    - `KEEP_DAILY`
       Number of last daily backups to be retained
    - `KEEP_WEEKLY`
       Number of last weekly backups to be retained
    - `KEEP_MONTHLY`
       Number of last monthly backups to be retained
    - `KEEP_YEARLY`
       Number of last yearly backups to be retained
  - `DEBUG`
     If not empty, increase logging output for debug purposes *default: unset*
  - `LOG_RCON`
-    If not empty, log messages to the RCON interface *default: unset*
+    Send log messages via RCON interface to the user specified in this variable.
+Not sending logs to RCON if this is empty.
+    *default: unset*

 ## Volume Mounts